Luis Abinader: Indebtedness

 The government of Luis Abinader has been questioned for the increase in the country's public debt, taking it from US$44.6 billion in 2020 to $54.8 bn by December 2023, which means that in 3 years (2021-2023) it increased by $10.2 bn.
 This makes his government the one that has most indebted the country in absolute terms.
 Consolidated public debt along with the Central Bank debt ($19.9 bn in 2023) reached a total of $74.9 bn by December 2023.

 Clientelism

 The management of Luis Abinader has continued the old practices of clientelism to gain popularity, spending billions of Dominican pesos on RD$1500 bonds, which are approximately 30 dollars.
 These bonds, which are supposed to support families, have been labeled as an act of clientelism by the government.

 In a press conference, one of the main opposition parties, Fuerza del Pueblo, denounced through its legal team that the president had been given about 30 thousand cards of the 2023 Christmas bonus.

 Popularity

-Despite the high inflation rate experienced by the country and the devaluation of the Dominican peso against the US dollar (going from 53.30 per dollar to 56.50), President Luis Abinader has maintained a popularity above 55% to this day.
-He is also the second most popular president in Latin America, behind Nayib Bukele, President of El Salvador.
+Despite the high inflation rate experienced by the country and the devaluation of the Dominican peso against the US dollar (increasing from RD$53.30 to RD$56.50 per US dollar), President Luis Abinader has maintained high popularity throughout his tenure, with approval ratings above 55% in 2023, 59% in 2024, and 57% in 2025.
+He is also the second most popular president in Latin America, behind President Nayib Bukele of El Salvador.